Chineme123/Chineme123/README.md

-- 👋 Hi, I’m @Chineme123
+- 👋 Hi, My name is Chineme but you can call me Allsion
-- 👀 I’m interested in full stack development, AIs and IoT
+- 👀 I’m a tech enthusiats with particular interest in security, cloud and development.
-- 🌱 I’m currently learning Python, Javascript, HTML and CSS
+- 🌱 I’m currently a software engineer at Qore
-- 💞️ I’m looking to collaborate on nothing for now, till I'm fully equipped, lol
+- 💞️ I am happy to collaborate on projects. if you think I have pontential.
+Hit me up.
 - 📫 How to reach me:
 - Email: chineme2101@gmail.com
 - IG: @chineme_d